(Photo courtesy of NetPS Plant Finder)

 As an ornamental, this agave is usually grown in rock gardens, cactus and succulent gardens; generally smaller when grown in containers; may take many seasons to bloom, then plant dies; this variety does not produce offsets

 Ocahui Agave features bold spikes of yellow cup-shaped flowers rising above the foliage in mid summer.
-It has green foliage.
+It has green evergreen foliage.
 The succulent sword-like leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Ocahui Agave is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.